matthewjwoodruff/pareto.py/README.md

 An epsilon-nondominated sort.
 Sorts one or more files of solutions into the Pareto-efficient (or "nondominated") set.
 Solutions can contain columns other than objectives, which will be carried through, unsorted, to the output.
 By default, output rows are reproduced verbatim from input.  `pareto.py` assumes that all objectives are to be minimized.

+This sort assumes a desired output resolution (epsilons).
+If a strict nondominated sort is required, it can be approximated by setting epsilons arbitrarily small (within reason -- floating-point division is involved here.)
+The default epsilon resolution of 1e-9 will effectively result in a strict nondominated sort in many cases.

 Example usage for a group of input files beginning with `my_file_`:
 ```
 python pareto.py \